Pavel Bazhov: Early life

-Bazhov was born in Sysert, a city in the Urals.
+Bazhov was born in Sysert, a town in the Urals.
 His father Pyotr Bazhov was the master of the welding shop of the Sysert Steel Plant.
 His family, like most in factory towns, struggled to make ends meet and had virtually no political power in Czarist Russia.
 From these beginnings, Bazhov found a calling in public service.
 Between 1889 and 1893 he studied in a religious school in Yekaterinburg.
 He took part in many protests, the most famous one resulting in him receiving a note of political disloyalty from his reactionary teacher on his certificate.
 The city made a huge impression on him, and he would return to live there many years later.
 In 1899, Bazhov graduated third in his class from Perm Theological Seminary, where Alexander Stepanovich Popov and D.N.
 Mamin previously studied.
 He dreamt of attending Tomsk Seminary University, but was rejected.

 Instead, he worked temporarily as a Russian language teacher, first in Yekaterinburg, then later in Kamyshlov.
 From 1907 to 1914 Bazhov worked at the Women’s Diocesan College teaching Russian language.
 During this time he met and married Valentina Ivanitsky, a graduate from the Diocesan School.
 She was his muse for many of his poems about love and happiness.